Weightlifting

 What should a ‘good fit’ feel like?

-You don’t need to train in shoes for a whole training session to know how they feel to you.
-Put them on, squat a little bit and maybe perform one clean and one snatch.
-There should be no slipping of your foot inside the shoe, certainly no slipping of the shoe on the platform, a flexibility in the forefoot to allow you to rise to your toes, a heel high enough to allow for the angle of your shin to be unimpeded and so that your ankle feels ‘uncrowded’, and an overall feeling of stability and connection to the platform, especially when in the bottom of the squat.
-A brand new weightlifting shoe will feel differently than a weightlifting shoe you’ve been wearing for training.
+You don’t need to train in shoes for a whole training session to know how they feel about you.
+Put them on, squat a little bit, and maybe perform one clean and one snatch.
+There should be no slipping of your foot inside the shoe, certainly no slipping of the shoe on the platform, flexibility in the forefoot to allow you to rise to your toes, a heel high enough to allow for the angle of your shin to be unimpeded and so that your ankle feels ‘uncrowded’, and an overall feeling of stability and connection to the platform, especially when in the bottom of the squat.
+A brand-new weightlifting shoe will feel different from a weightlifting shoe you’ve been wearing for training.
 As long as the structure of the weightlifting shoe continues to be in good condition, and you continue to feel secure and stable wearing them, you can expect a well-made weightlifting shoe to last many years.